Is it dangerous to have herpes during pregnancy?

 Although many women who have herpes during pregnancy go on to deliver healthy babies, the virus can cause some problems while you are pregnant.
 There is also a risk that the virus could be passed on to the baby while you are giving birth.

-If you develop genital herpes for the first time up to 26 weeks (through the first or second trimester of pregnancy), you could be at a higher risk of miscarrying.
-The risk of passing the virus on to your unborn baby is also higher.
+If you develop genital herpes for the first time within the first 26 weeks of pregnancy (through the first or second trimester of pregnancy), you could be at a higher risk of miscarrying.
+The risk of passing the virus on to your unborn baby is also high.

-If you have active genital herpes blisters or sores present and you give birth vaginally, the chance of your baby contracting the virus is higher.
+If you have active genital herpes blisters or sores present and you give birth vaginally, there is a high chance of passing on the virus to your baby.